goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 | Generic method          | `static <E> List<E>` `asList(E[] a)`
 | Type token              | `String.class`

 ### Item 27: Eliminate unchecked warnings

+When you program with generics, you will see many compiler warnings: unchecked cast warnings, unchecked method invocation warnings, unchecked parameterized vararg type warnings, and unchecked conversion warnings.

+Eliminate every unchecked warning that you can.
+If you eliminate all warnings, you are assured that your code is typesafe.
+It means that you won’t get a `ClassCastException` at runtime.If you can’t eliminate a warning, but you can prove that the code that provoked the warning is typesafe, then suppress the warning with an `@SuppressWarnings` ("unchecked") annotation.

+Always use the `SuppressWarnings` annotation on the smallest scope possible, typically a variable declaration or a very short method or constructor.
+Never use it on an entire class.

+If you are using the `SuppressWarnings` annotation on a method or constructor that’s more than one line long, you may be able to move it onto a local variable declaration.

+Every time you use a `@SuppressWarnings`("unchecked") annotation, add a comment saying why it is safe to do so.
+This will help others understand the code, and more importantly, it will decrease the odds that someone will modify the code so as to make the computation unsafe.

 ### Item 28: Prefer lists to arrays
 ### Item 29: Favor generic types
 ### Item 30: Favor generic methods